The Probe That Changed Everything

 And, as I was asked in my reading yesterday, be open.
 And see what possibilities might appear.

-Sending you love and understanding, from one still trying to make sense of it all.
+from one still trying to make sense of it all.

 Full disclosure: The image of Raguel was generated by ChatGPT, based on a collaboration between me and the AI.
 The scales of justice and glowing staff are key elements.
 Here are the words the tool used, and that also reflect my own understanding:

 For the scale, each side “represents opposing forces—truth and falsehood, compassion and judgment, harmony and conflict….
 His glowing staff symbolizes divine authority and illumination—guiding truth, discernment, and balance.
-It can also represent Raguel’s role in bringing clarity, resolving conflict, and restoring harmony, especially in matters of justice and relationships.”
+It can also represent Raguel’s role in bringing clarity, resolving conflict, and restoring harmony, especially in matters of justice and relationships.

 In these times, such things are desperately needed.